My child is 18, they are unable to make any decisions for themselves, do I still have parental responsibility?

 Do I need a DoLS Authorisation if have been awarded Deputyship by the Court of Protection or if I have Lasting Power of Attorney?

-Yes.
-A deprivation of liberty is only lawful if it is authorised either under DoLS, by the Court of Protection, or in certain circumstances for patients between the age of 16-18, with the consent of those with parental responsibility.
+If someone is deprived of their liberty this is only lawful if it is authorised either under DoLS or by the court.
 The agreement of either an Attorney or a Deputy to some or all of the restrictions that amount to the deprivation of liberty does not change this (eg consenting to the use of cot sides).
-However, if a valid Attorney or Deputy opposes a DoLS authorisation, this will prevent the DoLS system being used and only the Court of Protection would be able to authorise the deprivation of liberty.
+If a valid Attorney or Deputy opposes a DOLS authorisation, this will prevent the DOLS system being used and only the court would be able to authorise the deprivation of liberty

 FAQ didn’t solve your problem?